Module 2.5: Resource Management

 Section titled “What You’ll Be Able to Do”After this module, you will be able to:

-- Configure resource requests and limits for CPU and memory and explain how they affect scheduling
+- Configure CPU and memory resource requests and limits, then explain how those values affect scheduling and runtime enforcement.

-- Design a resource strategy that balances cluster utilization with application reliability
+- Design a resource strategy that balances application reliability, cluster utilization, burst tolerance, and Kubernetes 1.35+ resize options.

 Why This Module Matters